 The Case for Backyard Maple Syrup Making

-The author, happy to be tapping a tree as that sugar snow comes down.
+The author, happy to be tapping a tree as the sugar snow comes down.